March 15, 2022

 Whitehall-Parker Securities, Inc.(WPS) is registered with the Securities and Exchange Commission(SEC) as a broker-dealer and is a member of the Financial Industry Regulatory Authority(FINRA) and the Securities Investor Protection Corporation(SIPC).
 Free and simple tools are available at investor.gov/CRS, which provides educational materials about broker-dealers and investing.

 WHAT INVESTMENT SERVICES AND ADVICE CAN YOU PROVIDE ME?
 We offer brokerage services(including buying and selling securities) to retail investors.
 We perform these services after gathering information about you and making a recommendation to you.
 In some cases, we will accept from you with your approval some limited discretion to determine when and at what price we purchase or sell securities for you.
 We may contact you and offer advice about your existing holdings, but we will not be performing formal account monitoring.
 We have no investment or account minimums.
 However, our representatives may at their discretion employ account minimums.
 We have no eligibility requirements, except those stated in the offering documents of certain investments.
 We have no proprietary products, but we are able to offer a wide variety of investments.
 If our firm does offer you an investment in which we have some financial interest, that conflict of interest will be fully disclosed to you prior to executing any transaction in that security for you.
 You make the ultimate decision about investment purchases and sales, and you should always discuss any concerns you have with your representative before transacting.

 We encourage you to research the SEC’s Regulation Best Interest disclosures on the internet and our website at Whitehall-Parker.com.
 We recommend you ask your financial professional:

-- Given my financial situation, should I choose a brokerage service or an investment advisory service?
-Should I choose both types of services?
+- Given my financial situation, should I choose a brokerage service?
 Why or why not?

 - How will you choose investments to recommend to me?